About

 Bryony

-Ingrid Chen (Forest Friday Lead) is an outdoor educator and tree lover with a particular interest in growing them.
-She has 10 years experience leading forest schools in the East End, and has established multiple outdoor education hubs, enabling children and their families to connect and better understand the natural world found within the city.
+Ingrid Chen (Forest Friday Lead) is an experienced outdoor educator and avid tree enthusiast with a particular interest in growing and nurturing trees.
+With 10 years of experience leading forest schools in the East End, Ingrid has established multiple outdoor education hubs that enable children and their families to connect with and better understand the natural world within the city.

-Michael Smythe (Site Manager) is an artist and creative director of Nomad Projects, an independent arts foundation that develops experimental projects across digital and location-specific spaces.
-Nomad Projects critically engages with issues surrounding environmental justice within the urban landscape.
+Michael Smythe (Co-founder & Senior Site Manager) is an artist and the creative director of Nomad Projects, an independent arts foundation known for developing experimental projects in both digital and location-specific spaces.

 Glenda Trew